toblux/rust-clamav-client/README.md

 clamav-client = { version = "2.0.1", features = ["tokio"] }
 ```

-To scan Tokio streams, enable the `tokio-stream` feature instead and add this to your `Cargo.toml`:
+To scan Tokio streams, enable the `tokio-stream` feature and add this to your `Cargo.toml`:

 ```toml
 [dependencies]